cncf/tag-security/governance/roles.md

 to navigate a complex security landscape.
 If the SIG has less than two Technical Leads, any Co-Chair may act as Technical Lead.

-* Primary role of Co-Chairs is to run operations and the governance of the group.
+* Primary role of Chairs is to run operations and the governance of the group.
 * The Co-Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
 Effective facilitation includes (but is not limited to) the following